NOTICE OF ANNUAL GENERAL MEETING

 7. Resolution to adopt the income statement and balance sheet, as well as the consolidated income statement and consolidated balance sheet.

-8. Resolution on the allocation of the Company’s profits as stated in the approved balance sheet, and establishment of the record date for the dividend.
+8. Resolution on the allocation of the company’s profits as stated in the approved balance sheet.

 9. Resolution to discharge the members of the Board and the President from liability.